adoyle-h/lobash/README.md

 Lobash is a library not command.
 You should `source ./src/import.bash` to use Lobash.
 It provides a `import` function to import Lobash modules (functions) .

+If you do not know the difference between executing a Bash script and sourcing it, read [this](https://superuser.com/q/176783).

 Lobash Features:

 - Modular